ITensor/website/docs/cppv3/book/index.md

     auto i = Index(3);

-Upon creation, an Index gets "stamped" with a permanent id number that allows copies of the Index to recognize each other.
-Typically you do not need to look at these id numbers; it is enough to know that indices match (compare equal) if they are copies of the same original index:
+Upon creation, an Index gets "stamped" with a permanent ID number that allows copies of the Index to recognize each other.
+Typically you do not need to look at these ID numbers; it is enough to know that indices match (compare equal) if they are copies of the same original index:

     auto j = i;  //make a copy of i